 This year turned out to be different for us.
 Planned trips got canceled, Pride parades have been postponed or held online, and we all had to get used to the idea of spending this summer in our countries.
 But no reason to be sad or disappointed.
 There is so much to see, explore, learn, and enjoy just a few steps outside our homes.
 And there is no reason to just take a few more steps and to find out how beautiful Europe actually is.
 It all started with a call from Sweden, Malmö to be precise, and ended up on a 3,500 km road trip around LGBTQ+ Germany, Sweden, Austria, and back to Amsterdam.

 You might remember our first trip last summer where we attended Malmö Pride and toured around the Southern part of Sweden, Scania.
-This year, we are going back to see even more of Malmö especially the preparations for World Pride 2021 together with Copenhagen.
+This year, we are going back to see even more of Malmö, especially the preparations for World Pride 2021 together with Copenhagen.
 Well, out of this idea developed a plan to see more of central Europe.
 The idea for a staycation 2020 was born.
-After our road trip to Sweden, we will make our way over the Baltic Sea to Germany by ferry in order to start our one-month road “Best of LGBTQ+ Germany”.
+After our road trip to Sweden, we will make our way over the Baltic Sea to Germany by ferry to start our one-month road “Best of LGBTQ+ Germany”.
 Join us on our gay couple road trip and summer staycation adventure through a Couple of Men‘s eyes!

 Our Best of LGBTQ+ Germany – Road Trip 2020